tianleimin/fetch-teleop/fetch_teleop/README.md

 When prompted (it might be hard to see the prompt under all the other console text), input the prefix of the file you want to play the data from.

 You can press the **L1** button to toggle on and off pause.

+An example episode `example_auto_middle.csv` is provided under `\data`.
+Using this csv the robot can run the basic full auto mode, in which it never waits and always performs handover in the default middle position.

 # Controls